-KVT Finland board has in its meeting on 16 January discussed the COVID-19 situation and its effects on KVT’s projects.
+KVT Finland board has in its meeting on 5th of May discussed the COVID-19 situation and its effects on KVT’s projects.
 The pandemic is still very difficult around the world and volunteering abroad remains restricted.
 We will send volunteers only to countries with no travel restrictions according to the Finnish Ministry of Foreign Affairs.

 The leading principle in KVT’s actions is responsibility and in this situation we still cannot responsibly promote international mobility everywhere in the world.
 We still want to promote and build peace in the areas where it is possible both in Finland and abroad and offer meaningful projects to our volunteers in the safest way possible.